About

 Personal website presenting my research, publications, and interests.

-Views expressed are my own and do not represent the National Institutes of Health.
+Views expressed are my own and do not represent the National Institutes of Health (NIH).

 I’m a staff scientist at the National Institute of Mental Health (NIMH), where I study the visual system in nonhuman primates.
 I’m particularly interested in how patterns of neural activity relate to what we see and how we behave.
 In practice, this involves combining approaches such as electrophysiology, optogenetics, microstimulation, targeted microinjections, and psychophysics.